 As an investor network, the FAIRR Initiative aims to facilitate collaborative investor engagements with companies on key issues surrounding factory farming.

 We run workstreams of engagement on a range of important issues, including the routine use of antibiotics in agricultural supply chains, protein diversity, close confinement of farm animals, and land rights.

 Through shareholder resolutions, joint letters and briefings, FAIRR will assist investor members in driving forward constructive engagement with companies and moving them to improve their practices and protect returns.

-Currently supported by more than 50 investors with $2.3 trillion combined AUM, our sustainable protein engagement highlights the risks and opportunities posed by growing global protein demands and current reliance on industrially produced animal proteins.
+Currently supported by nearly 60 investors with over $2.4 trillion combined AUM, our sustainable protein engagement highlights the risks and opportunities posed by growing global protein demands and current reliance on industrially produced animal proteins.
 Targeting 16 major food multinationals and backed by a briefing, The Future of Food: The Investment Case for a Protein Shake-Up, the engagement is asking the companies to future-proof their supply chains by diversifying protein sources.